MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_Configuring_Agent_Pools_and_Understanding_Pipeline_Styles.md

     > **Note**: This file defines the content of the image.
 You can customize its configuration and, effectively, affect the image provisioning time by modifying the **provisioners** section.

 1. On the lab computer, in File Explorer, navigate to the **C:\\Labfiles\\virtual-environments\\helpers** directory and open the **GenerateResourcesAndImage.ps1** file in Notepad.
-1. In Notepad displaying content of the **GenerateResourcesAndImage.ps1** file, in the line containing the command `New-AzStorageAccount -ResourceGroupName $ResourceGroupName -AccountName $storageAccountName -Location $AzureLocation -SkuName "Standard_LRS"``, replace `"Standard_LRS"` with `"Premium_LRS"`, save the change, and close the file.
+1. In Notepad displaying content of the **GenerateResourcesAndImage.ps1** file, in the line containing the command
+    ```powershell
+    New-AzStorageAccount -ResourceGroupName $ResourceGroupName -AccountName $storageAccountName -Location $AzureLocation -SkuName "Standard_LRS"
+    ```
+    replace `"Standard_LRS"` with `"Premium_LRS"`, save the change, and close the file.

     > **Note**: This change is intended to accelerate image provisioning.